Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1: ON
 			"Tank Note"				"0"

-			// The game can spawn the Mutant Tank.
+			// The Mutant Tank can spawn.
 			// Note: Do not change this setting if you are unsure of how it works.
 			// Note: The Mutant Tank will still appear on the Mutant Tanks menu and other Mutant Tanks can still transform into the Mutant Tank.
 			// --